kistz/gocontrolpanel/README.md

 ### 2. Create Database

 Create a new database for GoControlPanel in your existing database service.
-For the default PyPlanet stack, this is usually a MariaDB database.
+For the default PyPlanet and EvoSC stacks, this is usually a MariaDB database.
+The container name is likely something like `<current-folder>-db-1`.

 1. Log into the database container.